 As we start cutting textbooky sections out of the book, I’ll be posting them here.

-My current goal, aside from finishing the book, is to provide some high quality pronunciation tools here, because there’s just not very much available that’s easy to use and effective.
+My current goal, aside from finishing the book, is to provide some high-quality pronunciation tools because there’s just not very much available that’s easy to use and effective.

-It’s not *much* of a surprise, but the cutting edge of research in terms of ear training seems to be audio tests with minimal pairs (Bit/Bat, Sit/Sat, Bit/Sit) and immediate feedback (I’m going to say one of two words, either “Bitte” or “Biete”.
+It’s not much of a surprise, but the cutting edge of research in terms of ear training seems to be audio tests with minimal pairs (Bit/Bat, Sit/Sat, Bit/Sit) and immediate feedback (I’m going to say one of two words, either Bitte or Biete.
 You tell me which one I said.
 Ready?
-“Bitte”.
-[And whatever you say, it tells you whether you got it wrong or right immediately]).
-This would work very well with Anki, and if you collected enough pairs and perhaps different people recording them, you’d get a very effective tool, and Anki would take care of making sure you heard the hardest ones the most often.
-So!
-I’m planning on making ear training Anki decks for specific language pairs (English-German, etc)
+Bitte.
+[And whatever you say, it tells you whether you got it wrong or right immediately].

-To that end, I’m conducting research as to the hardest to hear sounds for English speakers.
-If you have a spare 7 minutes and you DON’T speak German, can you take a quiz and send me the results?
+To that end, I’m conducting research as to the hardest-to-hear sounds for English speakers.
+If you have a spare 7 minutes and you don’t speak German, can you take a quiz and send me the results?
+Here is the recording.